iftechfoundation/ifarchive-static/md/org-procedures.md

 Ask questions like these:

-- Is the file's author/owner asking for it to be deleted?
-(We can't distribute copyrighted files without the owner's permission.)
+- Is the file's original author asking for it to be deleted?
+(We prefer not to host files without the author's permission; see above.)
+- Is the file historically significant?
+(Competition entries; widely-discussed or influential games.)
 - Is it spam, trash, or malware?
 (We try to delete those before we make them publicly available on the archive, but if we miss one, we can delete it after the fact.)
 - Is the file a duplicate of another file in the archive?
 (An exact duplicate, or a near duplicate?
 If it's a near duplicate, are the differences historically important?)

+It may be worth raising these issues with the requester.
+Do they *really* want the file to be deleted?
+Would it be okay to remove their name from the game listing rather than deleting the game entirely?

+Sometimes people are confused about the difference between IFDB and the IF Archive.
+They may want to remove bad reviews of a game, rather than the game itself.
+Direct such people to IFDB.